A guide to traveling from Seoul to Busan in South Korea.

 Seoul To Busan Flight

-Sometimes it can be cheaper and more convenient flying to Busan rather than traveling by the KTX train.
+It can be cheaper and more convenient flying to Busan, rather than traveling by train.

 Gimpo to Busan Flights

 Both have domestic daily flights flying directly to Busan, taking only 55 minutes.

 If you want to fly, or if you are already close to Gimpo Airport, then your best option might be departing from this airport.
 Flying from Gimpo to Gimhae Airport is the cheapest option.

 On a lucky day, you can find a return flight for 70,000 won return if you book in advance.